Deezer

 Deezer is a French music streaming service and media service provider founded in 2007 that provides users with access to a vast library of music tracks, podcasts, and radio stations.
-It offers streaming services in over 180 countries and features a catalog of more than 120 million licensed tracks, which is a Guinness World Record.
+Developed by Daniel Marhely and Jonathan Benassaya, it offers streaming services in over 180 countries and features a catalog of more than 120 million licensed tracks, which is a Guinness World Record.
 Deezer is available on various devices, including Android, iOS, macOS and others.
 The company is 41% owned by the Access Industries investment fund since 2016 and 8% by Orange Group.
 Also, the Saudi Arabian billionaire and House of Saud royal Al Waleed bin Talal Al Saud is invested through the Kingdom Holding Company (5.3%) and the Rotana Media Group (5.2%), and the Pinault family through the Artémis Group (4.4%).

-Deezer's primary stakeholder, Access Industries, is owned by Russian oligarch Len Blavatnik.
+Deezer's primary stakeholder, Access Industries, is owned by Len Blavatnik.

 History

 Deezer was founded in Paris, France, in August 2007 by Daniel Marhely and Jonathan Benassaya.
 Initially, it started as an independent project called Blogmusik, which allowed users to stream music directly from the web.
 After facing legal challenges concerning music copyrights, the platform rebranded as Deezer and secured licensing agreements with major record labels, allowing it to operate as a legal streaming service.

 The site was relaunched as Deezer in August 2007 after reaching an agreement with SACEM, a French organization that manages music copyrights.
 Under this agreement, Deezer committed to compensating copyright holders through revenue generated from advertisements on the platform.
-Additionally, Deezer allowed users to download songs streamed on the platform through the iTunes Store, earning a commission for each purchase made.
+Additionally, Deezer allowed users to see their streaming history on the iTunes Store, earning a commission for each purchase.